davidgiven/cowgol/README.md

 is written in Cowgol, which is the Cowgol compiler.
 (And cowlink and cowwrap.)

 Apart from actual bugs, there are some unimplemented parts of the language.

-  - no seperate compilation yet. cowlink supports it, and cowcom can define external subroutines, but it just can't import them yet --- it's one of the next things to do on my list.

   - no subroutine pointers.
 This one's tricky; because subroutines can be nested it's important to be sure that a subroutine can only be called if